Reckadon/ReinforcementLearning-MortalKombat-3/README.md

 - **Project:** PPO training for Ultimate Mortal Kombat 3 using PyTorch and the DIAMBRA Arena environment.
 - **Main scripts:** `train_ppo.py`, `environment.py`, `evaluate_policy.py`.

+Check video 2 and video 3 in the `videos/` folder for gameplay footage of trained agents at different training stages.
+Our model is the blue character.

 ## Table of Contents
 - [Mortal Kombat 3 — PPO Training with DIAMBRA Arena](#mortal-kombat-3--ppo-training-with-diambra-arena)
   - [Table of Contents](#table-of-contents)